What is Employers' Liability Insurance?

 If your company is found to be legally liable for an injury or illness suffered by an employee during their work, employers' liability insurance will cover the cost of any compensation claimed.
 The cover also includes any legal costs if you chose to defend your company’s position, as well as the costs and expenses incurred by the injured employee should you be found legally liable.

-Do I need Employers' Liability Insurance?
+Who needs Employers’ Liability Insurance?

 Businesses are required by law to have employers’ liability insurance for people who they employ under a contract of service – which can be spoken, written, or implied.